luchiniatwork/migrana/README.md

 Then run:

 ```
-$ lein migrana datomic:dev://localhost:4334/my-db
+$ lein migrana run datomic:dev://localhost:4334/my-db
 ```

-_Note_: If you have the environment variable `DATOMIC_URI` set, you can call `lein migrana` and it will connect to the DB specified there.
+_Note_: If you have the environment variable `DATOMIC_URI` set, you can call `lein migrana run` and it will connect to the DB specified there.

 Migrana will make sure that your schema is in the DB and will also create a migration for you at `resources/migrations` with the timestamp